ryanlyang/PracticeTagging/README.md

 - Tensorflow: [Data API](https://www.tensorflow.org/guide/data), [Sequence Class](https://www.tensorflow.org/api_docs/python/tf/keras/utils/Sequence), [Pipeline Optimization](https://www.tensorflow.org/guide/data_performance)
 - PyTorch: [Datasets and DataLoaders](https://pytorch.org/tutorials/beginner/basics/data_tutorial.html)

-## Best Practices for Estimating Systematic Uncertainties

-Scripts for estimating the systematic uncertainties by a tagger first trained on the nominal datasets can be found in the `systematics` sub-directory.
-They run inference over each systematic varied dataset, and then use the outputs to calculate a systematic uncertainty on the performance metrics described above.
-The scripts implement the recommended method for calculating a systematic uncertainty on the performance metrics.
-For easy comparison of systematic uncertainties between taggers, it is recommended to always use this procedure although other procedures are possible.
-Further details on the procedure is provided by the documentation contained in the sub-directory and the [paper](https://www.youtube.com/watch?v=dQw4w9WgXcQ) that accompanies this data release.

 ## Performance and Uncertainty Baselines of Existing Taggers